Working with environments and Microsoft PowerApps

 Switch the environment

-When you sign up and first sign in to powerapps.com, you will likely land in a default environment.
-You can verify this by looking at the upper-right corner of the page.
+When you sign up and first sign in to PowerApps, it opens in a default environment, which you can identify in the upper-right corner of the page.

-The Default environment is accessible to everyone.
-You can start creating apps in this environment and share your apps with other users.
-You may also have access to other environments, such as those you create yourself or those created by others but you have access to.
-You can switch environments by clicking the environment dropdown in the upper-right corner and selecting a different environment.
-This example shows switching from Default environment to Environment 1.
+Everyone in your organization can access the default environment.
+You can create apps in this environment and share your apps with other users.
+You may also have access to other environments, whether you create them or others do.
+You can switch environments by opening the environment list in the upper-right corner and then selecting a different environment.
+This example shows switching from Microsoft to MyOwnEnv.

 Create apps in the right environment